yairyairyair/commonninja-management-console/README.md

-# Common Ninja Starter Kit: NodeJS & ReactJS
+# Common Ninja Management Console

-This is a starter kit for building an e-commerce app with Common Ninja, NodeJS, and React.
+This is a management console for managing e-commerce stores based on common ninja platform

 ## Getting started